Using pain medication for pinched nerve relief

 Some types of medication that may be recommended to patients looking for pinched nerve relief include:

-- Acetaminophen — Reduces fever and pain but does not address inflammation
+- Acetaminophen — which reduces fever and pain but does not address inflammation

-- Nonsteroidal anti-inflammatory drugs (NSAIDS) — Combats inflammation and other pains but isn’t preferable for long-term use
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) — that combat inflammation and other pains but isn’t preferable for long-term use

-- Steroids — Powerful drugs that alleviate muscle inflammation, arthritic pain and allergic reactions
+- Steroids — which are powerful drugs that alleviate muscle inflammation, arthritic pain and allergic reactions

-- Other options — Antidepressants, anti-seizure medicine and holistic medications are sometimes recommended to alleviate neck or back pain.
+- Other options — like antidepressants, anti-seizure medicine and holistic medications are sometimes recommended to alleviate neck or back pain.

-It is important that before beginning any medication treatment, you visit your physician.
-In addition to needing a physician’s consent to take certain medications, it is important to ensure that your treatment will provide you with the pinched nerve relief you require.
+It is important that before beginning any medication, you visit your doctor.
+In addition to needing his or her consent to take certain medications, you must ensure that your treatment will provide you with the pinched nerve relief you require.
 Medications also come with a variety of potential risks and side effects that need to be fully understood prior to usage.

-If you have any questions about pinched nerve treatment or other options of treatment besides pain medication, contact the spine care experts at Laser Spine Institute today.
+If you have any questions about pinched nerve treatment or other options of treatment besides pain medication, contact Laser Spine Institute today.
 Our minimally invasive spine surgery offers a safer and effective alternative to traditional open spine surgery as well as a lower risk of complication and a shorter recovery period.^